SICKAG/sick_tdc-x-developers-documentation/README.md

 # TDC-X Developers Documentation

 This documentation serves as an insight into the TDC-X device's capabilities and programmability, providing extensive descriptions of the services available on the device.
 It aims to help users explore the TDC-X and what it has to offer.
-The developer's documnetation has wiki page:
+The developer's documentation has a wiki page:

 - [ SICK TDC-X Developer's Documentation](https://github.com/SICKAG/sick_tdc-x-developers-documentation/wiki)